4 Outdoor Stocks To Watch With Record RV Sales Projected In 2021

 Projections by the RV Industry Association have unit sales hitting 523,000 to 543,000 in 2021, which would represent a 23% year-over-year increase from 2020.
 The projections also represent a 5% increase over the industry record of 504,600, set in 2017.

-Thor Industries, Inc. (NYSE: THO) highlighted in its latest earnings report that the Great America Outdoors Act was recently approved by the U.S. Congress.
+Thor Industries, Inc. (NYSE: THOR) highlighted in its latest earnings report that the Great America Outdoors Act was recently approved by the U.S. Congress.
 The Act enables enhanced opportunities to visit and camp at National parks and forests, which could help boost additional RV sales.

 Here are four stocks that could benefit from the continued surge in RV sales.